 While breaking the secret Google code can boost your ranking, nothing can replace quality when it comes to engaging visitors.
 SEO is more than just a few tricks to beat the latest algorithm.
 It is a commitment to quality that is reflected throughout your website.

-Follow along to learn how to improve your web design in Austin with optimized content and design.
+Follow along to learn how to improve your SEO with optimized content and web design.

 Integrating SEO into the Web Design Process